Debjyoti2004/nodejs-demo-app/README.md

 ## ⚙️ The CI/CD Pipeline

 The entire automation is defined in the `.github/workflows/main.yml` file.
-The pipeline is triggered on every `push` or `pull_request` to the `main` branch and consists of three sequential jobs.
+The pipeline is triggered on every `push` or `pull_request` to the `master` branch and consists of three sequential jobs.

 ![CI/CD Pipeline Flow](assets/github-action.png)